smangelschots/ProjectVs/README.md

 ## Features

-- add files to a visual studio project
+- add files to a visual studio project using C#

 ## Docs & Community